The party candidates (Which party? Who knows

 - "We're the government; we can do anything."

-- The Imagine Spot of Mayes being assassinated at a podium.
+- The Imagine Spot of Mays being assassinated at a podium.

 - "Security!"
-Mayes' ex-girlfriend is then dragged off with the exact same scream each time.
+Mays' ex-girlfriend is then dragged off with the exact same scream each time.
 Then it happens to Arnot, still with the same scream.

 - "God bless America and No Place else."